 Jurassic World 3: Dominion IMAX preview

-Ahead of Jurassic World 3: Dominion's release, we're have some preview footage that played in front of Fast and Furious 9 at the IMAX.
+Ahead of Jurassic World 3: Dominion's release, some preview footage played in front of Fast and Furious 9 at the IMAX.
 The new scene, which is the film's prologue, reveals "what Earth looked like long before humans existed and tell the origin story of how dinosaur DNA first came to be carried by a mythic mosquito," according to Universal, the studio behind the movie.
 The clip has since been released online, and you can watch above.

 "Ever since I was a kid, I have wanted to see dinosaurs in their natural habitat," Trevorrow said in a statement about the extended preview.
 "It may have taken a few decades, but with a little help from ILM, Universal and Amblin, it has finally happened.
 This Preview is just a glimpse of the film we’ve made.
 It's an epic celebration of everything Steven Spielberg and Michael Crichton created, and I can’t wait to share it with the world next summer."